jakob-bagterp/browserist/docs/reference/browser/get/__main__.md

 ---
-title: Documentation for Get Methods
+title: Documentation of Get Methods
 description: Learn how to use the get methods for elements, dimensions, text, etc. in Browserist.
 Includes code examples for beginners and advanced users for web scraping and browser automation.
 tags:
     - Documentation